RT993/SANTETIZZATORE/README.md

 **SANTETIZZATORE V2** is designed to enrich your spiritual journey with daily inspiration, personalized prayers, and easy access to sacred texts.
 Contributions and suggestions are welcome!

 ---

+# Note

+- The **Rosario** (Rosary) button and related functionality have been removed from the app.
+If you were looking for this feature, it is not present in this version.

 If you need a section expanded or want to include usage examples, screenshots, or more technical details, let me know!